JohnxT10/elysian-escapes/README.md

 ### General

-- Add detailed comments across all pages explaining each major block
+- 📝 Add detailed comments across all pages explaining each major block
-- Moved comments above the code block and explainedwhat each section does in CSS
+- 📝 Moved comments above the code block and explainedwhat each section does in CSS
-- Removed hover effects from contact form
+- ❌ Removed hover effects from contact form
-- Removed capital letters from file names
+- ❌ Removed capital letters from file names
-- Added a small overlay on the hero text to make it more visible on Home,
+- ✅ Added a small overlay on the hero text to make it more visible on Home, About and Contact us page
-- Ensured all interative elements have sufficient contrast for readability.
+- 🔎 Ensured all interative elements have sufficient contrast for readability.
-- Adjusted padding and margins in the welcome section
+- ✅ Adjusted padding and margins in the welcome section.
+- 🎊 Ensured different hover effects across the website (Home, About and Service page).
+- ✅ Verified carousel functionality on touch devices (using swipe provided by bootstrap).

 ### **README.md**